-Gallup says:
+Gallup notes:

 "At 11 percent, computer/Internet-based crime is edging closer in reported frequency to the most common traditional forms of crime involving nonviolent theft of personal property and vandalism.
 Further, the increase is an exception in the overall crime picture, in that Americans' victimization reports have been fairly steady over the past several years.
 Not only has the overall percentage of Americans experiencing any type of crime been fairly flat, but Americans' reports of specific crimes have been flat as well."